 Daughter Carrie Fegley (1891-1956) was born on March 13, 1891 in Limeport, PA.
 She never married but dwelled in Doylestown, PA in the mid-1940s.
 Later, she moved to a home on Spinnerstown Street in Milford Township, Bucks County.
 Suffering from heart problems, she was admitted to the Bucks County Home in Doylestown where she died at the age of 65 on June 12, 1956.
 Burial was in the Upper Milford Mennonite Cemetery in Zionsville.

 Son Franklin "Frank" Fegley (1856-1899) was born on April 8, 1856.
 He was twice married.

 They produced these seven known offspring -- Clinton Franklin Fegely, William Jacob Fegely, Weston George Fegely, Titus Alfred Fegely, Irene M. Moll, Anna Cora Specht and Carrie Emma Oswald.

 Circa 1880, when the United States Census count was made, the family dwelled in Longswamp Township, Berks County, where Frank labored as a coal miner.

 Two years later, in about 1895, Franklin wedded his wife's younger sister, 34-year-old Amelia Bartholomew (Oct.
 14, 1861-1925).

 They went on to have these additional five children -- Ada L. Link, Amy Susan Sell, Elda A. Fegely, Helen Marie Seislove and Franklin Horace Fegely.

 In all, Franklin spawned a dozen children over the span of 22 years.

 Tragically, in abouit 1898 or 1899, Frank contracted tuberculosis ("consumption") and knew he was dying.
 On Sept.
-12, 1899, he dictated an extraordinary last will and testament, printed five years later in the Allentown Democrat.
+12, 1899, he dictated an extraordinary last will and testament, a document which was printed five years later in the Allentown Democrat.
 The news story about the document said that it "was attested to by George J. Fegley and Henry O. Bilger.
 It is a curious combination of German and English, and is sewed together in book form."
 The will read as follows: